Jose Peralta: New York State Assembly

 In the November 5, 2002 election, Peralta won a seat in the New York State Assembly representing District 39.
 He ran as a Democrat and beat candidate Charles Gonzales, a Republican.
 Peralta received 76 percent of the votes cast.
-He was the first Hispanic from Queens, New York win an election to serve in the New York state Assembly.
+He was the first Hispanic from Queens, New York to win an election to serve in the New York state Assembly.
 The 39th Assembly District in New York was created in 2002 as a result of the significant increase in immigrant population in the region.
 Peralta was sworn in as a member of the Assembly by Civil Court Judge Diccia Pineda, also of Dominican heritage.
 Peralta took the oath of office in Corona, New York at the New York Hall of Science.
 In attendance at Peralta's swearing-in ceremony were United States Senator Charles Schumer, Speaker of the New York State Assembly Sheldon Silver and Assemblyman Brian McLaughlin.

 In March 2004, Peralta requested that state Republican leadership pass legislation which proposed to increase the state's minimum wage to $7.15 per hour.
 In April 2007, Peralta introduced anti-gang legislation in the Assembly that focused on creating Gang Free School Zones surrounding schools in New York.
 In June 2007, Peralta was among a majority of the Assembly that voted to support passage of a same-sex marriage bill in New York.
 In January 2008, Peralta co-signed legislation with Sheldon Silver, Audrey Pheffer and Rory I. Lancman which put forth a proposal of $150 million in funding for families that had the possibility of their homes being foreclosed upon.

 Peralta worked with fellow Assemblyman Jeffrion Aubry to change the Rockefeller drug laws.
 Peralta served in the Assembly as Chair of the Subcommittee on Banking in Underserved Communities.
 He worked to encourage banks to move into underserved regions through his Banking Development District legislation.